Homogenization of the Richards equation in porous media: Multiscale modelling of water transport in vegetated soil: Formulation of microscopic model

 where~$e_3 = (0, 0, 1)^\top$.
 In root tissue, water is transported through the xylem, which can be regarded as a porous medium~\citep{hentschel2013simulation}, and hence is also modelled by the Richards equation

-In equations \eqref{richards_soil} and \eqref{richards_root}, $K_S^\varepsilon$ and $K_P$ denote the hydraulic conductivity functions of soil and root tissue, and~$\theta_S^\varepsilon$ and $\theta_P$ are the soil and root water retention functions, respectively.
-The hydraulic properties of root tissue are anisotropic~\citep{frensch1989axial} and are defined in terms of root segment radius~$\varepsilon r$ and the intrinsic axial conductance of the root tissue~$k_{\text{ax}}$ as
+In equations \eqref{richards_soil} and \eqref{richards_root}, $K_S^\varepsilon$ and $K_P$ denote the hydraulic conductivity functions of soil and root tissue, and~$\theta_S^\varepsilon$ and $\theta_P$ are the soil and root water retention functions, and $h^\ve_S$ and $h_P^\ve$ are soil and root xylem pressure heads, respectively.
+The hydraulic conductivity of the root tissue is anisotropic, depending in the lateral directions on root circumference and intrinsic radial conductance of the root tissue $k_{\text{r}}$, and intrinsic axial conductance $k_{\text{ax}}$ in the vertical direction:

+Note, only the root radius scales with~$\varepsilon$, not the root length, and, therefore, only the lateral root hydraulic conductivity values contain a factor $\varepsilon$.